Building on the momentum from Borough of Culture Award!

 Please ensure we have emergency contact details for carers or parents, accurate for the time of the workshop.

-Snacks are not allowed in Manor House Library rooms, but feel free to give your child a bottle of water.
+Snacks are not allowed in Library rooms, but feel free to bring a bottle of water.

 If a different person is picking up the child than dropping off, please let us know this in advance.